 - The Bible is one volume containing 73 books.

 - It is divided into two main sections: the Old Testament and the New Testament.

 - The work is the result of over 40 authors

 - Who worked in a period of about 1,600 years.

-But, miraculously, it still maintains the thread of one continuous story!
+But, miraculously, it still maintains the thread of one cohesive message!
 How can that be?
 The single word answer is “inspiration.”
 The slightly longer answer is that the Holy Spirit worked with and through each of these men in such a way that they used their own style and language, but all the ideas that God wanted to be included were there with nothing left out.

 The rest of the lesson is a big-picture overview of the major sections of Scripture (law, history, wisdom, prophets, etc.) and how they all fit together.